-- 1. Hold down the [CLEAR] key
+1. Hold down the [CLEAR] key Keep key held down until this procedure is complete

-- While continuing to hold down the [CLEAR] key, turn the power switch to OFF

-- 3. Wait approximately five seconds.

-- 4. Turn the power switch to ON

-- 5. Wait for the display to fully reappear on the monitor

-- 6. Release the [CLEAR] key

-Console is reset with default settings
+- While continuing to hold down the [CLEAR] key, turn the power switch to OFF - Wait approximately five seconds. - 4.
+Turn the power switch to ON - 5.
+Wait for the display to fully reappear on the monitor - 6.
+Release the [CLEAR] key Console is reset with default settings